-Except if stated otherwise this practical guide will apply the provisions of the new Financial Regulation.
-For contracts that are still being awarded and/or implemented under the 2012 Financial Regulation, please refer to the 2016 practical guide.
+This practical guide will apply the provisions of the new Financial Regulation.
+For contracts that are still being implemented under the 2012 Financial Regulation, please refer to the 2016 practical guide.

-- Council Regulation (EU, Euratom) No 1311/2013 of 2 December 2013 laying down the multiannual financial framework for the years 2014-202018
+- Council Regulation (EU, Euratom) No 1311/2013 of 2 December 2013 laying down the multiannual financial framework for the years 2014-202017

-In May 2018, the Commission adopted its proposal for the next multiannual financial framework (MFF) for the years 2021-202719.
+In May 2018, the Commission adopted its proposal for the next multiannual financial framework (MFF) for the years 2021-202718.
 It is currently subject to adoption by the Council on a unanimous basis, in accordance with Article 322 of the Treaty on the Functioning of the European Union (TFEU).